rjmongeon/RPI-AWS/Rpi-sensor.md

 ## The author's personal goals:
 My quest is to find out how a serverless application actually works and any design patterns that are useful in that development.

-## General Idea of the project:
-Essentially what we are going to do in this project is build out a small microcomputer called a Raspberry Pi (Rpi) for use as a sensor and actuator.
-It's what Amazon calls an "IoT Thing".
-The Rpi will send real time sensor data to an outgoing software queue and at the same time monitor an incoming software queue for commands it needs to perform such as turn on or off the heat and humidity.
-After the Rpi is built then it’s just about installing the Python SDKs and writing the code to make it do what we want.
-This project touches on many technologies you should be familiar with if your goal is to get it working quickly.
-Here is a short list of some of things you need to know before diving into this:

 ## Prerequisites:
 | Tech | Experience |
 | --- | --- |